MicrosoftDocs/ai-builder/ai-builder-docs/before-you-build-text-classification-model.md

 ---
-title: Before you build a text classification model -  AI Builder | Microsoft Docs
+title: Before you build a category classification model -  AI Builder | Microsoft Docs
 description: Describes the steps and requirements that you have to consider before you build your model.
 author: raaourik
 manager: kvivek